nmeri17/suphle-docs/src/docs/v1/modules/index.md

 In larger apps, some of the modules will tend to have enough dependencies to crowd the `getModules` method.
 In such case, don't hesitate to build them from the comfort of dedicated methods, only using instance variables on `getModules`.

-While building your application, a shallow verification is performed to compare implementations with the consumer's `expatriateNames`.
-Anyone that doesn't correspond in any way will cause an `Suphle\Exception\Explosives\Generic\UnexpectedModules` exception to be thrown, preventing app from building.
+While building your application, a verification is performed to compare implementations with the consumer's `expatriateNames`.
+Any one that doesn't match this list will cause an `Suphle\Exception\Explosives\Generic\UnexpectedModules` exception to be thrown, preventing app from building.

 #### Dependency availability